akritidhyani/US-Economy-Inflation-CPI-Analysis/README.md

-# U.S. Economy Analysis Report
+# U.S. Economy Analysis Project

 ## Overview
 The U.S. economy, a powerhouse on the global stage, has experienced fluctuations, particularly evident in December.
 This period saw a significant decline in the economy alongside an unexpected surge in inflation rates and the Consumer Price Index (CPI).
 Factors such as the COVID-19 pandemic and the Russia-Ukraine war have contributed to this turbulence, impacting various sectors including food, housing, medical care, and energy.